Jnani-222/DataPreprocessing-MissingValues/README.md

 ### Dependency Consideration

 I also recognize that the choice of how to fill missing values may be influenced by the specific dataset and its dependencies.
-In some cases, the missing value strategy may vary based on the relationship betIen columns.
+In some cases, the missing value strategy may vary based on the relationship between columns.
 It is advisable to perform exploratory data analysis and statistical tests to assess such dependencies, which may influence the choice betIen mean, median, or mode for filling missing values.

 ## Data Analysis and Visualization